mattermost/docs/source/process/training.rst

 2. Attach a clear image at least 600 pixels high and 600 pixels wide showing your character's full body in a standing pose.
 3. Send a clear photo of your face at least 600 pixels high and 600 pixels wide facing the same direction as your character image.

-Note:
+Notes:

-- (a) Character should be human-sized (no giant characters).
+1. Character should be human-sized (no giant characters).
-- (b) Character's appearance should be family-friendly.
+2. Character's appearance should be family-friendly.
 For example, no gory or provocative costumes.

 You should receive your digital Mattermost avatars by email in 6-8 weeks.